eesmith42/AccessAPO_OIWebsite/README.md

 You've officially gotten into the website, woo woo!
 Now you'll run through how to install the updates to the website.

-First thing, before you even get into PuTTy to update the website, **the master branch on the APO Website GitHub Repository must be fully updated with what you'd like to install**.
-Make sure the branch you created with the updates is merged with the master branch.

-After the branches are merged and everything is all set on GitHub, you can move to PuTTy to update the website.
-Follow the steps above to access the website!

 Your window should look like this:

 image